jackyzha0/quartz/content/notes/06-6809-programming.md

 ```

 ## storing x, y, a
-need to add an insruction to save them at the start and resotre them at the end
+need to add an insruction to save them at the start and restore them at the end
 ```
 pshs a,x,y
 puls a,x,y